 Almond extracts are great for adding depth and flavor to your cooking; however, some people like the consistency of using almond extract, while others want it light.
 If you have trouble making up with water alone or find that replacing one for one doesn’t work out well in recipes where there’s an emphasis on texture, such as ice cream, then consider substituting half percent instead!
 When mixed together, vanilla beans will also make a bourbon-like substitute if not exact enough already.

 3. Non-Alcoholic Vanilla Extract

-- Perfect addition to cakes, cookies, pies and other baked goods
+- Perfect addition to fruit cake, holiday cookies, apple pie and other holiday desserts

 Vanilla extract is another alternative that’s just as good to cook with.
 Whether you want to make sure no one gets drunk or worry about putting too much sugar in your system, this is always an option you can choose instead.
 It has the same flavor and smoothness, so it’ll be easy to create whatever dish comes to mind using this bourbon substitute!